dogfood654/tictactoe/README.md

 """
 You can take almost any idea and expand it to include 95% of programming topics.
 For example the simple game of tic-tac-toe.
 Past the base game try these:

 1. Have the user define X for an x by x board.
-Meaning support anything from 3x3 to 10x10 boards dynamically based on user input. (done)
+Meaning support anything from 3x3 to 10x10 boards dynamically based on user input. (done - board.py)

-2. Have the user define how many in a row you need to win - checking for 3 in a row on a 5x5 is very different than checking for 5 in a row on 5x5. (done)
+2. Have the user define how many in a row you need to win - checking for 3 in a row on a 5x5 is very different than checking for 5 in a row on 5x5. (done - check.py)

 3. Create a UI/graphics instead of printing text out to display the board.
 Or make it web based.